Teenage Counseling Overview

 Hormonal and bodily changes occur during the three distinct phases in the adolescent age range that could feel unfamiliar or overwhelming.
 With many internal and external changes from childhood, added stressors might cause young people to feel overwhelmed.
 Additionally, young people often utilize social media.
 Social media has been linked to social comparison and lowered self-esteem in young people.

 Parents may consider teen counseling services after they notice their children struggling with academics, self-esteem, or behavioral issues.
-Dropping grades or a significant precipitating event may also signify that your child could benefit from therapy.
+Dropping grades or a significant precipitating event may also signify that your child could benefit from counseling.

 Chronic conditions, disordered eating, and other behaviors that could place them in immediate danger require careful assessment from trained therapists.
 It is especially important to be aware of suicidal thoughts, self-harm, and other potentially dangerous behaviors that can be a serious risk to the health of the child and those around them.
 Consequently, it is necessary to identify the individual needs of each individual in order to provide them with the most supportive therapy.